Cameron Clark (footballer, born 2000): Youth career

 Clark started his career in the Partick Thistle youth ranks before transferring to Greenock Morton and then Livingston.

 Senior career

 In 2019, Clark signed his first professional contract with Queen's Park and went on to make 11 appearances for The Spiders.
 He struggled to hold down a regular starting position for the club and had a loan spell at Annan Athletic in the 2019-2020 season, before making the move permanent that summer.

-The defender was then signed for Stirling Albion by manager Darren Young.He scored on his league debut for the Binos in a 4-1 away victory against Forfar on 24 September 2022.
+The defender was then signed for Stirling Albion by manager Darren Young.
+He scored his first goal for the Binos in a 4-1 away victory against Forfar on 24 September 2022.
+After two seasons at Forthbank, Clark signed for Dumbarton in June 2024.

 International career

 Clark played for Scotland U18 in a 0-0 draw against Northern Ireland U18 in March 2018.